WeepingMC/Weeper/README.md

-# EmpireCraft #
+# Weeper - Relaxed like weed and stable like Paper  #
 ## What ##
-EmpireCraft is a fork of Spigot used by the [Empire Minecraft](http://ref.emc.gs/Aikar?gam=EmpireCraft) Server.
+Weeper is a fork of Paper.

 It contains many gameplay changes to suit our server, but more importantly, contains new performance improvements pending testing to be contributed to Spigot / Sponge.